Yiddish, Ladino (Judeo-Spanish), and Claudia Sheinbaum

 We do not know much about the role of Ladino and Yiddish in Claudia Sheinbaum’s family history.
 While some immigrants to Mexico attended Yiddish schools created by the Bundists, others chose to assimilate as quickly as possible.

-Additional references about Claudia Sheinbaum can be found below:
+Additional references about Claudia Sheinbaum: